Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. Candidate selection is the responsibility of Branches and all candidates for elected positions must first go through a Branch nomination and selection process prior to formal endorsement by the Association.

-   1. in the case of multi member upper house seats, the candidate’s position on the ballot must be defined during the selection process.
+   a) in the case of multi member upper house seats, the candidate’s position on the ballot must be defined during the selection process.

 2. All candidates endorsed by the Association or Branch must declare in writing their commitment to the Association’s Code of Conduct.